coenraadhuman/knowledge-share-notes/rust-language/control-flow.md

 ## Match Statement

-It is like a switch statement, but force to cover all cases.
+It is similar to a switch statement, but you force to cover all cases:

+- Works on integers, ranges of integers, booleans, enums, tuples, arrays and structs.
+- It will destructure tuples, arrays and structs.
+- It requires a default handler if necessary.

 ```rust
 let country_code = 44;